-Calibration.-The goal of the calibration exercise is to find demand parameters in order to match each retailer's relative price index and aggregate shares.
+The goal of the calibration exercise is to find demand parameters in order to match each retailer's relative price index and aggregate shares.
 Each firm's relative price index is calculated by averaging over the price of all products and then constructing an index relative to retailer A, as in Figure 4.
 A key challenge in online markets is that market shares for individual products are rarely observed by researchers.
 We construct a proxy for aggregate market shares using the share of Google searches for the retailer name and the word "allergy."41 In order to help validate this measure of market share, we also obtain market shares of online personal care products for the retailers from ecommerceDB.
-Online Appendix Table G1 shows that the implied market shares are quite similar.
-We also assume firms have identical marginal costs, which we normalize to one.42 Price-cost margins are determined by the calibrated prices in the model.
+Appendix Table 10 shows that the implied market shares are quite similar.
+We also assume firms have identical marginal costs, which we normalize to 1.4^{42} Price-cost margins are determined by the calibrated prices in the model.

 The unknown parameters to be recovered are the value of the product v, the travel cost parameter τ , and the relative weights on the segments $\{\mu{jk}\}$.
-We parameterize the J by $(J + 1)\mu$ matrix with six parameters: $\{m_1, m_2, m_3, m_4, m_5, m_6\}$.
-We choose restrictions that allow asymmetries in demand patterns to explain the price differences in the data.43 We give each firm a unique mass for the outside option, though we set the mass for the outside option for A to zero because A does not have any in-store sales for this market.
-Thus, we impose that all of A's marginal customers would substitute to one of the other four online retailers at the equilibrium prices.
+We parameterize the J by (J+1) μ matrix with six parameters: $\{m_1, m_2, m_3, m_4, m_5, m_6\}$.
+We choose restrictions that allow asymmetries in demand patterns to explain the price differences in the data.43 We give each firm a unique mass for the outside option, though we set the mass for the outside option for Ato zero because A does not have any in-store sales for this market.
+Thus, we impose that the all of A's marginal customers would substitute to one of the other four online retailers at the equilibrium prices.

 We use the method of moments to choose the parameters $(v, \tau, \{\mu{jk}\})$ that best fit the relative prices and shares we observe in the data.
-We minimize the sum of
+We minimize the sum of squared deviations from relative average prices, taken from specification (1) of Table 3, and relative average shares using our proxy for quantities.44